tianrui-qi/MIPS-ISA/README.md

 ## Usage and Example

-To use the code, store MIPS instruction in a file, i.e., example.txt.
-Then, run the follow code:
+To use the code, store MIPS instruction in a file, i.e., example.txt, and run the following code:
 ```
 gcc -c project.c
 gcc project.o